AutMaple/Notes/Java/JavaCore/JavaCoreNotes.md

 If you import a class from the current package, the compiler searches **all** source files of the current package to see which one defines the class

 **As of Java 9, classes can also be loaded from the module path**

+# 多态(polymorphism)

+The fact that an object variable (such as the variable e) can refer to multiple actual types is called *polymorphism*.

+**all arrays remember the element type with which they were created**

+### 动态绑定

+Automatically selecting the appropriate method at runtime is called *dynamic binding*.

+Dynamic binding has a very important property: It makes programs *extensible* without the need for modifying existing code.

+### 静态绑定

+If the method is *private*, *static*, *final*, or a constructor, then the compiler knows exactly which method to call.
+This is called *static binding*

+### 方法调用的过程

+1. The compiler looks at the declared type of the object and the method name.
+Note that there may be multiple methods, all with the same name *f*, but with different parameter types.
+For example, there may be a method *f(int)* and a method *f(String)*.
+The compiler enumerates all methods called *f* in the class *C* and **all accessible methods** called *f* in the superclasses of *C*.
+(Private methods of the superclass are not accessible.)
+Now the compiler knows all possible candidates for the method to be called
+2. Next, the compiler determines the types of the arguments supplied in the method call.
+If among all the methods called *f* there is a unique method whose parameter types are a best match for the supplied arguments, that method is chosen to be called.
+This process is called *overloading resolution*.
+For example, in a call *x.f("Hello")*, the compiler picks *f(String)* and not *f(int)*.
+The situation can get complex because of type conversions (int to double, Manager to Employee, and so on).
+If the compiler cannot find any method with matching parameter types or if multiple methods all match after applying conversions, the compiler reports an error.

+The return type is not part of the signature. *However*, when you override a method, you need to keep the return type compatible。返回值的只能够是对应类型或者是它的子类

+**the virtual machine precomputes a method table for each class**, The method table lists all method signatures and the actual methods to be called.
+The virtual machine can build the method table after loading a class, by combining the methods that it finds in the class file with the method table of the superclass.

+#### 参考资料

+Java Core I: P337

+## Final 类

+if a class is declared final, only the methods, not the fields, are automatically final.

+*Enumerations* and *records* are always final — you cannot extend them

+## inline

+If a method is not overridden, and it is short, then a compiler can optimize the method call away—a process called *inlining*.

+For example, inlining the call *e.getName()* replaces it with the field access *e.name*.

+the just-in-time compiler in the virtual machine can do a better job than a traditional compiler.
+It knows exactly which classes extend a given class, and it can check whether any class actually overrides a given method.
+If a method is short, frequently called, and not actually overridden, the justin-time compiler can inline it.

+## protected 关键字

+*protected* features in Java are accessible to all subclasses as well as to all other classes in the same package

+## four access control modifiers

+1. Accessible in the class only (private).

+2. Accessible by the world (public).
+3. Accessible in the package and all subclasses (protected).

+4. Accessible in the package—the (unfortunate) default.
+No modifiers are needed

+## Records

+Records automatically define an equals method that compares the fields.
+Two record instances are equals when the corresponding field values are equal

+A *record* type automatically provides a *hashCode* method that derives a hash code from the hash codes of the field values.

+## Equals 方法

+The Java Language Specification requires that the *equals* method has the following
+properties:

+1. It is *reflexive*: For any non-null reference x, x.equals(x) should return true.
+2. It is *symmetric*: For any references x and y, x.equals(y) should return true if and only if y.equals(x) returns true.
+3. It is *transitive*: For any references x, y, and z, if x.equals(y) returns true and y.equals(z) returns true, then x.equals(z) should return true.
+4. It is *consistent*: If the objects to which x and y refer haven’t changed, then repeated calls to x.equals(y) return the same value.
+5. For any non-null reference x, x.equals(null) should return false

+### 重写 Equals 方法的技巧

+1. Name the explicit parameter *otherObject*—later, you will need to cast it to another variable that you should call *other*.

+2. Test whether this happens to be identical to otherObject:

+   `if (this == otherObject) return true;`
+   This statement is just an optimization.
+In practice, this is a common case.
+   It is much *cheaper* to check for identity than to compare the fields.

+3. Test whether *otherObject* is null and return false if it is.
+This test is required.
+   `if (otherObject == null) return false;`

+4. Compare the classes of *this* and *otherObject*.
+If the semantics of equals can change in subclasses, use the *getClass* test:

+   `if (getClass() != otherObject.getClass()) return false;`
+   `ClassName other = (ClassName) otherObject;`
+   If the same semantics holds for all subclasses, you can use an *instanceof*
+   test:
+   `if (!(otherObject instanceof ClassName other)) return false;` Note that the *instanceof* test sets *other* to *otherObject* if it succeeds.
+No cast is necessary.

+5. Now compare the fields, as required by your notion of equality.
+Use *==* for primitive type fields, *Objects.equals* for object fields.
+Return true if all fields match, false otherwise.
+   `return field1 == other.field1
+   && Objects.equals(field2, other.field2)
+   && . . .;`
+   If you redefine equals in a subclass, include a call to `super.equals(other)`

+## HashCode 方法

+### 重写 HashCode 方法

+直接调用 `Objects.hash(Object... objects)` 方法即可，该方法会为每一个传入的参数调用 `Objects.hashCode()` 方法,同时将每个参数调用 hashCode 方法产生的结果进行结合之后返回

+## 字符串连接

+Whenever an object is concatenated with a string by the “+” operator, the Java compiler automatically invokes the toString method to obtain a string representation of the object

+The *toString* method is a great tool for logging